Have you ever heard someone say…

 - Objectives are not completed entirely to satisfaction.

 - Attendance for meetings but participation is limited.

 - Meetings keep getting postponed for higher perceived priorities.

 - Have a heart to heart conversation.
 Don’t assume or blame someone for not following through or being more involved.
 There might be a bigger story that you don’t know about.

 - Ask the person why they are involved in the first place.
 Is their participation purely to satisfy someone’s request, to be recognized, or do they have a do whatever it takes attitude?

-- Find a replacement with someone who is enrolled or more committed to future success.
+- Find a replacement with someone who is enrolled or more commitment to future success.